Bayesian Comparisons Between Representations: Methods

 \subsection{Bayesian comparison framework}

 We will apply Bayesian statistics to the (typically linear) models that are used to map representations to a task output (Fig. \ref{fig:illustration}).
 Once we define a prior distribution over the weights, each representation then predicts a joint distribution of outputs for any set of stimuli.
-Formally, for a list of stimuli $S\ =[s_1,\dots,s_n] $represented by vectors $x_i$, and a potentially random readout function $f_\theta$ from the space of representations into the space of outputs the probability of observing a specific vector of outputs $y$ is:
+Formally, for a list of stimuli $S\ =[s_1,\dots,s_n]$ represented by vectors $x_i$, and a potentially random readout function $f_\theta$ from the space of representations into the space of outputs the probability of observing a specific vector of outputs $y$ is:

+This distribution directly gives the probability of any dataset under the model, which is what we need to evaluate a model according to Bayesian statistics.
 To compare models to each other, we can apply a distance for probability distributions to the predictive distributions of the models.
 Such distances quantify how well the two distributions can be separated based on a random draw from them, i.e. how well one could tell which of the two models a random linear readout comes from.
 Additionally, the prior predictive distribution is a complete description of the generalization behavior of the model, i.e. of the inductive bias for any type of task a read-out model might be trained for on the test stimuli.